Fuel Your Passion!

 Docents/Tour Guides Volunteers:

 Docents make the magic of the arboretum come alive for our guests and share their enthusiasm for and knowledge about the arboretum with community members, student groups, and other visitors.
 The goal for our tours is to provide free educational support to local schools, community groups, and garden and nature enthusiasts.
-Docents will lead advance-scheduled one-hour tours of 20 or less.
+Docents will lead advance-scheduled, 45 minute to one hour tours of groups of 20 or less.
 They are responsible for meeting tour guests, escorting them through the arboretum trails, promoting visitor learning, and protecting the integrity of plant collections.
 Tour Guide Docents are supervised by the Arboretum Education Coordinator after learning a one-hour scripted presentation.
+For more information email the Arboretum Education Coordinator using this link.

-Commitment: Docents are required to memorize at minimum, one, one-hour tour's content, and learn the answers to typical specific questions pertaining to the arboretum and its plant collections and gardens, operations, and upcoming programs and events.
+Commitment: Docents are asked to be familiar with at least one 45 minute to an hour tour's content, and learn the answers to typical specific questions pertaining to the arboretum and its plant collections and gardens, operations, and upcoming programs and events.
 Docents can infuse their own personalities and enthusiasm into their presentations.
 Docents will commit to serving in their selected group demographic when called upon with at minimum 2 weeks advance scheduling notice.

 Hands-On and Events Volunteers: